tommys0/tommys0/README.md

 # Hey there!
 I'm Tommy! 🌟

-Welcome to my coding little corner!
+Welcome to my little coding corner!
 Well I'm just a high school student going through the world of coding and loving every bit of it.

 ## About Me

 🎓 High School Coder | 💻 Java Enthusiast | 🎨 Frontend Explorer

 I'm all about turning my ideas into real projects.
-My morning coffee, music and coding.
+Me, my morning coffee, music and coding.

 - [x] HTML
 - [x] CSS